 Once your solicitor has gathered your medical records, they will study them for evidence of fault.
 The more details and records available to your solicitor, the more evidence they may find.

 - Medical Experience

 At Cantillons Solicitors, members of our legal team also have medical experience including nursing and pharmacy.
 Their assistance with Medical Negligence Cases is very helpful.
 Also, given our knowledge and experience in the area of Medical Negligence, we also have access to a vast number of independent medical experts to assist with the claim.
-In order to bring a Medical Negligence Claim, a medical expert must confirm that there was in fact medical negligence.
+In order to bring a Medical Negligence Claim, a medical expert must confirm that there was in fact medical malpractice or negligence.